-KS1 and KS2 Computing Progression Map (Purple Mash)
+KS1 and KS2 Computing Progression Map

-Year Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
-Design, write and debug programs that accomplish specific goals, including controlling or simulating physical systems; solve problems by decomposing them into smaller parts.
-Computer Science To understand that an algorithm is a set of instructions used to solve a problem or achieve an objective.
+Year 1 Year 2 Year 3 Year 4 Year 5 Year 6 Computer Science Understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions. controlling or simulating physical systems that accomplish specific goals, including tems; solve problems by decomposing th maller parts.
+To understand that an algorithm is a set of instructions used to solve a problem or achieve an objective.
 They know that an algorithm written for a computer is called a program.
 To explain that an algorithm is a set of instructions to complete a task.
 When designing simple programs, to show an awareness of the need to be precise with their algorithms so that they can be successfully converted into code.
 To turn a simple real-life situation into an algorithm for a program by deconstructing it into manageable parts.
 Their design shows that they are thinking of the desired task and how this translates into code.
-To to identify an error within their program that prevents it following the desired algorithm and then fix it.
-When turning a reallife situation into an algorithm, their design shows that they are thinking of the required task and how to accomplish this in code using coding structures for selection and repetition.
+To identify an error within their program that prevents it following the desired algorithm and then fix it.
+When turning a real- life situation into an algorithm, their design shows that they are thinking of the required task and how to accomplish this in code using coding structures for selection and repetition.
 To make more intuitive attempts to debug their own programs.
 May attempt to turn more complex real-life situations into algorithms for a program by deconstructing it into manageable parts.
 To be able to test and debug their programs as they go and can use logical methods to identify the approximate cause of any bug but may need some support identifying the specific line of code.
 To be able to turn a more complex programming task into an algorithm by identifying the important aspects of the task (abstraction) and then decomposing them in a logical way using their knowledge of possible coding structures and applying skills from previous programs.
-To test and debug their program as they go and use logical methods to identify the cause of bugs, demonstrating a systematic approach to try to identify a particular line of code causing a problem.
+To test and debug their program as they go and use logical methods to identify the cause of bugs, demonstrating a systematic approach to try to identify a particular line of code causing a problem. -- -- -- -- -- -- -- -- ---